wolpert/terrapin/statemachine/README.md

 # State Machine

 ## Purpose
 Provide a general purpose state machine with transition support.
+State machines can be programmatically created and registered with the classes that make up the stateful objects.
+Or annotations can be used to reduce to read in state machine definitions and use them for stateful objects.

 ## Usage
 ```java